• Skip to main content

 • Missing at least two payments in a single year

-• Failing to pay another tax liability when it is due
+• Failing to pay another tax liability when it is due, including estimated tax payments

 • Providing inaccurate financial information when entering into the installment agreement